-|Criminal Justice||Family Law||Tort|
+|Criminal Justice||Family Law||Tort / Technology|

 It is the responsibility of applicants to determine their eligibility to study this programme, which is intended for those having the right to live and study in Hong Kong.
 Please note that, under current immigration rules, it is very unlikely any overseas applicants will be granted visas to study this programme.

-- HK$56,700 course fee & £965 registration fee
+- HK$59,000 course fee & £1,015 registration fee

 Application Form Application FormEnrolment Method

-2. Cheque or bank draft
+2. Cheque Or Bank draft

 Course fees can also be paid by crossed cheque or bank draft made payable to “HKU SPACE”.
-Please write the programme title(s) and the applicant’s name on the back of the cheque.
+Please specify the programme title(s) for application and the applicant’s name..
 You may either:

-- in person by submitting the payment, completed form(s), together with the appropriate course or application fees in the form of a cheque, and any required supporting documents to any of our enrolment centres; or
+- bring the completed form(s), together with the appropriate course or application fees in the form of a cheque, and any required supporting documents to any of the HKU SPACE enrolment centres;

-- by mailing the above documents to any of our enrolment centres, specifying “Course Application” on the envelope.
+- or mail the above documents to any of the HKU SPACE Enrolment Centres, specifying “Course Application” on the envelope.
 HKU SPACE will not be responsible for any loss of payment sent by mail.

-4. Online payment
+4. Online Payment

 - Fees paid are not refundable except under very exceptional circumstances (e.g. course cancellation due to insufficient enrolment), subject to the School’s discretion.
-In exceptional cases where a refund is approved, fees paid by cash, EPS, WeChat Pay, Alipay, cheque or PPS (for online payment only) will normally be reimbursed by a cheque; fees paid by credit card will be reimbursed to credit card account used for payment.
+In exceptional cases where a refund is approved, fees paid by cash, EPS, WeChat Pay, Alipay, cheque or PPS (for online payment only) will normally be reimbursed by a cheque, and fees paid by credit card will normally be reimbursed to the payment cardholder's credit card account.

 - In addition to the published fees, there may be additional costs associated with individual programmes.
-Please refer to the relevant course brochures or direct any enquiries to the relevant programme teams for details.
+Please refer to the relevant course brochures or direct any enquiries to the relevant programme team for details.

 - Fees and places on courses cannot be transferrable from one applicant to another.
 Once accepted onto a course, the student may not change to another course without approval from HKU SPACE.
 A processing fee of HK$120 will be levied on each approved transfer.

-- Receipts will be issued for fees paid but HKU SPACE will not be responsible for any loss of payment, receipt, or personal information sent by mail.
+- Receipts will be issued for fees paid but HKU SPACE will not be repsonsible for any loss of receipt sent by mail.

-- For additional copies of receipts, please submit a completed form, a sufficiently stamped and self-addressed envelope, and a crossed cheque for HK$30 per copy made payable to ‘HKU SPACE’ to any of our enrolment centres.
+- For payment certification, please submit a completed form, a sufficiently stamped and self-addressed envelope, and a crossed cheque for HK$30 per copy made payable to "HKU SPACE" to any of our enrolment centres.

 Dating back to 1824, Manchester Metropolitan University is one of the largest and most popular universities in the UK.
 It has over 38,000 undergraduate and postgraduate students, including a diverse community of 3,000 international students from over 120 countries.